Come si determina lo spessore dei filati: guida completa al titolo Nm

 3. final evaluation

-This applies even more to:
+This is even more true with:

 • recycled cashmere